What is Cryptozoology and Should We Care?

 That Ape-Suit Guy...

 The argument goes on about this ape-like creature, and the most famous "movie" of it walking along in the woods certainly appears to be a hoax--it truly looks like a guy in an ape-suit.
+(See photo at right.)
 However, this ape-man has been spotted at all elevations around the world.
 It goes by as many names as there are cultures who have claimed to see it.

 In Australia, it is the Yowie; in Tibet, the Yeti; here in North America, it is known as Big Foot; Sasquatch in Canada; Yeren in China, and a whole host of other names, the majority of which sound like Native American words.

 The largest argument against these creatures continues to be the lack of any physical evidence in the form of nesting sites, bones, or other leavings that could identify a group of individuals.
-For indeed, any species must have a group large enough to insure survival and propogation.
+Any species obviously must have a group large enough to insure survival and procreation.

 Dragons

-Ah, now here's an interesting puzzle.
+Here's an interesting puzzle.
 Dragons appear in folklore all around the world, from the Arthurian Legends in which brave knights slew dragons to rescue young ladies, (oh, sorry, that would have been "fair damsels" in those days), through to the abundant appearance of such creatures in Chinese culture.
-The European dragons usually appear more realistic, "scary-beast" looking, while the Chinese dragons look much more stylized.
+The European dragons usually appear much more realistic, looking like "scary-beasts," while the Chinese dragons look much more stylized and 'artsy.'

 Here's another interesting proposition, one for which there is abundant fossil evidence.
 Could it be that some remnant of the dinosaur era overlapped with humans?
 There were huge winged reptilians, known as Pterodactyls, with terrifying beaks full of sharp teeth and equally deadly claws with wingspans ranging from a few inches to over forty feet!